secrethub/secrethub-cli/README.md

 ## Get started

-Follow the [Getting Started Guide][getting-started] to quickly get up and running with SecretHub :rocket:
+[Set up SecretHub on your machine](https://signup.secrethub.io/) to quickly get up and running :rocket:

 ## Usage